The BEST Home Fried Potatoes Recipe

 • Save

 Hey yall I’m back in the building!!!
 I made a YouTube video for this recipe many years ago but never gave you guys measurements.
-Yall have been asking me to create a recipe for home-fried potatoes and so I finally got around to it.
+You all have been asking me to create a recipe for home-fried potatoes, so I finally got around to it.

-My mother would make fried fish for dinner on Fridays and Saturday nights and my father would sometimes make home fried potatoes the next morning and eat it with any fish that was leftover.
+My mother would always make fried fish for dinner on Friday and Saturday nights and my father would sometimes make home fried potatoes the next morning and eat it with any fish that was leftover.

-He loved to eat fried fish with Grits too so instead of home fried potatoes, which is also a good combination.
-And sometimes he’d make cheese grits for breakfast, which is classic southern dish.
+He loved to eat fried fish with Grits too, which is also a good combination.
+And sometimes, he’d make cheese grits for breakfast, which is a classic southern dish.
 Lol!

 Home Fried Potatoes Recipe